maniaplanet/documentation/08.maniascript/02.create-a-basic-shootmania-game-mode/docs.md

 ## Setting up the parameters for the match/map

-At the initialization of the map we declare the variable we'll need to handle the proceeding during the map like the spawn, the points and the id of the best player.
+At the initialization of the map we declare the variables we'll need to handle the proceeding during the map like the spawn, the points and the id of the best player.

     ***Match_InitMap***
     ***